frycast/SQL_course/other-languages.md

 banana <- DBI::dbGetQuery(con, statement = myquery)
 ```

-Now the result of the above query is stalled in the variable named `banana`
+Now the result of the above query is stored in the variable named `banana`

+Let's take a closer look at this variable `banana`:

 ```R
 class(banana)